 (2) A general flow of procedure for registering establishment of a branch

 3. Japanese Corporate Entity (Kabushiki Kaisha (KK) or Godo Kaisha (LLC))

 Under the Corporate Law, companies are broadly classified into two types according to shareholders’ responsibilities and governance.
-One type is Kabushiki Kaisha (joint-stock company) and the other is Equity Companies (joint-name company/ joint-fund company/ limited liability company).
+One type is Kabushiki Kaisha (stock company) and the other is Equity Companies (joint-name company/ joint-fund company/ limited liability company).

 - A joint-name company (Gomei Kaisha) consists of partners whose liabilities to creditors of the company are unlimited.

 - A joint-fund company (Goshi Kaisha) consists of limited and unlimited partners.
 Limited partners’ liabilities to the creditors of the company are limited to the amount of their contribution to the company.